 resources section set with an explicit

-LimitRange object apply to pods created during the
+object apply to Pods created during the deployment process.

-Otherwise, deploy pod creation will fail, citing a failure to satisfy quota.
+To set deployment resources, choose one of the above options.
+Otherwise, deploy Pod creation fails, citing a failure to satisfy quota.

-For example, the following command sets the replicas in the deployment
+the following command sets the replicas in the

 $ oc scale dc frontend --replicas=3